pololu/rpicsim/README.md

-# RPicSim: Ruby PIC® simulator interface
+# RPicSim: Ruby PIC<sup>®</sup> simulator interface

-The RPicSim library provides an interface to the MPLAB® X PIC® simulator that allows you to write simulator-based automated tests of PIC® firmware.
+The RPicSim library provides an interface to the MPLAB<sup>®</sup> X PIC<sup>®</sup> simulator that allows you to write simulator-based automated tests of PIC<sup>®</sup> firmware.
 RPicSim is written in the [Ruby language](http://ruby-lang.org) and runs on [JRuby](http://jruby.org).
 It can be used in any type of JRuby application, and it has bindings that make it especially convenient to use with the [RSpec](http://rspec.info) testing framework.
 RPicSim is free to use and does not require any external hardware.

-RPicSim has been tested with MPLAB® X v1.85, v1.90, v1.95, and v2.00.
-However, it uses a lot of undocumented and internal features of the Microchip® Java libraries, so it will probably need to be updated as new versions of MPLAB® X are released.
+RPicSim has been tested with MPLAB<sup>®</sup> X v1.85, v1.90, v1.95, and v2.00.
+However, it uses a lot of undocumented and internal features of the Microchip<sup>®</sup> Java libraries, so it will probably need to be updated as new versions of MPLAB<sup>®</sup> X are released.

-With RPicSim, you can write tests for your PIC® firmware in the Ruby language.
+With RPicSim, you can write tests for your PIC<sup>®</sup> firmware in the Ruby language.
 Here is an example integration test that simulates input and output on the device's pins:

-    !!!ruby
     it "continuously mirrors" do
       main_input.set false
       run_cycles 10